Guide to Term Life Insurance Cost in Canada

 Key Takeaways

-• Average Cost: The average cost for a term life insurance policy in Canada can range anywhere from $15 to $75 a month depending on many factors like your health, age and smoker status.
+• Average Cost: The average cost for a term life insurance policy in Canada can vary greatly depending on factors like your health, age and smoker status.

 • Factors at Play: Your term life insurance cost relates to your age, health status, and any lifestyle changes.
 These adjustments ensure your coverage remains tailored to your current circumstances.